Top 10 Gorilla Families in Rwanda Volcanoes National Park

 The Susa Gorilla Family (Susa A)

-This is the largest and the most famous gorilla family in Volcanoes National Park.
+This is the largest and most famous gorilla family in Volcanoes National Park.
 It gained its fame through the works of the famous primatologist, Dian Fossey who effectively studied and fought for the conservation rights of these endangered great apes in the Virunga mountains, specifically in Volcanoes National Park.

 This gorilla family was initially very large consisting of about 42 individual gorillas before it split up into two families with one retaining the original name also called Susa A and the other called Karisimbi Gorilla family also called Susa B.

-This gorilla family loves inhabiting regions of very high altitudes hence making it one of the most difficult families to track as it involves hiking through dense forests for long hours sometimes a full day depending on its location.
+This gorilla family loves inhabiting regions of very high altitudes hence making it one of the most difficult families to track as it involves hiking through dense forests for long hours sometimes a full day, depending on its location.

 The Amahoro Gorilla Family